Vagenas7119/aSDMs/README.md

 # 🌊aSDM | Pipeline 🌊
 📋 Description

 You are an aquatic ecologist/ecohydrological engineer and you want to predict the distribution of multiple endemic species in a hydrographic network.
-Your task is to build an aquatic Species Distribution Model (aSDM) that predicts suitability scores or species richness based on:
+Your task is to build an aquatic Species Distribution Model (aSDM) that predicts suitability scores or species richness.
+In this demo of the main pipeline (e.g., folder "Scripts"

 <div align="center">
 <table>